FAQs - Frequently asked questions for our physician contract review services

 In fact, there is no such thing as a “free lunch.”
 A position that offers higher compensation will likely require more patient contact hours, call coverage, etc. We recommend focusing on only one offer.
 You can usually delay responding to the other offers, informing them that you have retained a physician contract lawyer and the lawyer cannot respond for two or three weeks.
 This should give you time to evaluate the response from your chosen employer to our physician contract review letter.

-If you choose to have us review multiple agreements, we do provide a 20% discount on each separate review.
+If you choose to have us review multiple agreements, we do provide a 10% discount on the second review.

 That is a good question!
 Our 40 years of experience has taught us that each contract is unique, and presents its own special issues.
 You can check our blog to see some of the issues that arise in physician contract review.
 You can also download our free physician employment agreement checklist to access a comprehensive list of issues to be aware of.